roblaing/erlang-webapp-howto/unit5/README.md

 <h2>Adding ETS</h2>

-Besides the router, we need to add a few other lines to our <myapp>_app.erl file to start and register an ETS table, and then free the memory it used when the application stops.
+Besides the router, we need to add a few other lines to our `<myproject>`_app.erl file to start and register an ETS table, and then free the memory it used when the application stops.

 ```erlang